WhatsApp Group Join Now

 Answer: 2

-16. To simulate the transcription process in the organism, the necessary conditions are______
+16. To simulate the transcription process in the organism, the necessary conditions are

 (1) ①②④⑤⑦⑧